 Vega 56 and Vega 64 beat the likes of GTX 1080 Ti FE, Titan X Pascal, GTX 1070 FE and Radeon RX 550 (optimized).
 Radeon RX Vega 64 hash rate increased by more than 27% from 44.12 H/s after tweaking the settings.

 The two (56 and 64) also showed superiority in performance per watt (efficiency) compared to the rest of the GPU miners in the tests, but Vega 56 led Vega 64.

 Other reviewers report having achieved over 2000 H/s on Vega 64 graphics testing when mining Monero with CryptoNight algorithm.
 For instance, it can manage around 2009 H/s with the XMR-STAK-AMD miner according to one reviewer, although Cast XMR miner can manage higher hash rates than these.
 In comparison, NVIDIA GeForce GTX 1070 will do 700 H/s with the same mining algorithm, GeForce GTX 1080 around 650 H/s, and GTX 1080 Ti around 900 H/s.

-However, some other tests show that the AMD Radeon RX Vega 64 will not do great when mining cryptocurrencies that employ memory intensive algorithms and with the Claymore Dual Eth miner that has Vega support, it will pull only around 31-32 MHS when mining ETH, and this comes alongside its high power consumption and high temperature and heating.
+However, some other tests show that the AMD Radeon RX Vega 64 will not do well with mining cryptocurrencies that employ memory intensive algorithms and with the Claymore Dual Eth miner that has Vega support, it will pull only around 31-32 MHS when mining ETH, and this comes alongside its high power consumption and high temperature and heating.
 When mining Zcash (ZEC) mining, it manages 475-480 H/s which is not so great performance even with a HBM2 memory.

 Radeon RX Vega is low cost compared to some cards in this list though, at between $240 and $615, depending on where you buy, although it is also very hard to find nowadays.